Online shopping and finance scams

 • turn on your firewalls

 • look for the green padlock in your browser's URL bar.
-Genuine websites use SSL to encrypt data transmission and their web URL begins with https://
+Genuine websites use Secure Sockets Layer (SSL) to encrypt data transmission and their web URL begins with https://

 • change your passwords frequently and use a new password for each account